hlebon/hansgarcia/src/pages/blog/share-states-and-functionalities-with-react-context/index.md

   return context;
 }
 ```
-Here we are only validating the `Button` component is used inside the `Radio` context component if not it will throw an error.
+Here we are only validating the **RadioButton** component is used inside the **RadioGroup** context component, if not it will throw an error.

 ## Subscribe to changes